openalea-incubator/WheatFspm/README.md

 ## Papier_FSPMA2016
 This example deals with the effects of leaf inclination, radiations regimes, plant density and sowing patterns on plant metabolism and grain filling during the post-flowering stages.
 This work led to the research article [Barillot *et al.* (2019)](https://doi.org/10.1093/aob/mcy208).
-The scripts have not been maintained in the current version but are available using tags *paper_FSPMA16* or each submodule.
+The scripts have not been maintained in the current version but are available using tags *paper_FSPMA16* or each submodule listed in [Description](#description).

 To run the example:
 * Open a command line interpreter in `WheatFspm\fspm-wheat\example\Papier_FSPMA2016`